colinmeinke/universal-redux-router/README.md

 ];
 ```

-In the above example we have one route defined that will match
+In the above example, we have one route defined that will
-`/users/<anything>/posts`.
-It has three Redux action creators
+match `/users/<anything>/posts`.
+It has three Redux action
-attached `updateId`, `updatePage` and `updateTags`.
+creators attached `updateId`, `updatePage` and `updateTags`.

-When a user navigates to a URL the action creators associated
+When a user navigates to a URL, the action creators associated
 with the matching route are called with either the appropriate
 part of the path name or the matching value of the query
 string.